 The Goulstonian Lectures are a series of lectures on behalf of The Royal College Of Physicians, named after Theodore Goulston, who founded them.
 They began in 1639.
 Was Goulston Street specifically chosen for the graffiti on the wall and the discarded piece of apron ?
 Who else, other than a medical man would have heard of Goulston ?

 The names of the Whitechapel victims have some similarity with Bond's family.
-His great-grandmother was Martha, his grandmother, mother, aunt and sister were all Marys, sister Emma, sisters in law, Annie, Alice, Louisa and Frances, cousin Catherine and aunt Elizabeth.
+His great-grandmother was Martha, his grandmother, mother, aunt and sister were all Marys, aunt Jane, sister Emma, sisters in law, Annie, Alice, Louisa and Frances and aunt Elizabeth.
 His wife was Rosa so doesn't quite match Ms Mylett, but she was actually named Catherine and known as 'Drunken Lizzie' and 'Fair Alice'.
 Louisa Osborn was found in the canal at Notting Hill under suspicious circumstances in 1890.
 I've come to the conclusion that certain names were used to pick out victims.

 Below - Chamber Street/ Swallow Gardens